By: Cheri Daniels, KAO Editor and KHS Head of Reference Services

 Happy Halloween from the KHS Library Staff!

 About the Author: Cheri Daniels is the Head of Reference Services for the Martin F. Schmidt Research Library and Editor of Kentucky Ancestors Online at the Kentucky Historical Society.
-She holds a B.A. in History and an M.S. in Library Science, both from the University of Kentucky.
+She is also a contributing author to the recently published book, Genealogy and the Librarian (McFarland Publishers, 2018).
+B.A. in History and an M.S. in Library Science, both from the University of Kentucky.
 For over 25 years she has worked in various types of libraries, including 11 years at the University of Kentucky, and pursued her genealogical passion through her own research along the way.
-Other roles include: KLA Genealogy/Local History Round Table Chair, DAR Member, PR Director for the Harrison County Heritage Council, blogger at Journeys Past, Co-founder/President of Pastology, LLC, and speaker on the regional/national stage (NGS Conference: 2012/2014, NPR/WEKU: 2013, RootsTech Conference: 2014, Mysteries at the Museum/Travel Channel: 2014, WTVQ Kentucky History Treasures: 2014, 2016)
+Other roles include: KLA Genealogy/Local History Round Table Chair, DAR Member, PR Director for the Harrison County Heritage Council, blogger at Genealogy Literacy & Journeys Past, Co-founder/President of Pastology, LLC, and speaker on the regional/national stage (NGS Conference: 2012/2014/2019, NPR/WEKU: 2013, RootsTech Conference: 2014/2019, Mysteries at the Museum/Travel Channel: 2014, WTVQ Kentucky History Treasures: 2014, 2016)